 My life verse is “Be strong and courageous, do not be afraid or discouraged for the Lord, your God will be with you wherever you go”.
 Joshua 1:9 He has proven Himself faithful!

-As the Finance Assistance, Debbie provides support to our Business Manager.
+As the Finance Assistant, Debbie provides support to our Business Manager.
 Her primary responsibilities include paying invoices and maintaining accounts payable records.
-She also record financial contributions, provide annual contribution statements, and serves as the database administrator.
+She also records all financial contributions, provides annual contribution statements, and helps manage our database.

 Debbie came to King Street Church following 5 years on the administrative team at Rodney B. Smith Plumbing, Heating & Cooling.
 She joined the KSC staff in 2003.

 Having grown up attending KSC, Debbie says that it is a true privilege to be on staff to serve and support the ministries and church body of KSC.

 Debbie is married to Glenn and has two daughters: Christina is married to Dustin Martin and Trista is married to Terry Hurst.
 There are five grandchildren: Jude, Clara, Carter, Flynn and Sawyer.

 Marsha is the voice answering the phones and greeting visitors to the office on Thursdays and Fridays.
 She also serves as the Communications Assistant.

 A former teacher, Marsha has a heart for working with kids.
 She has served in Children’s Ministry for over 30 years, including several years on staff here at KSC as the Elementary Coordinator for the Crosswalk team.
 About 20 years ago, she began Mom2Mom, a ministry for mothers of young children.

 Marsha enjoys traveling, sunshine, learning new things, and sitting her sand chair in the beach surf while reading a good book, usually some type of mystery.
 One of her ultimate joys in life has been the privilege to be Mom to two amazing daughters.